 If you would like to become a refugee friendly practice, contact your Area Account Manager via 1300 467 265.

 Brisbane South PHN has established the Interpreting for Allied Health Professionals Program to:

 - support access to private allied health services for non-English speaking clients

 - ensure interpreter services are available to private allied health services to communicate with non-English speaking clients.

 The program is available within the Brisbane South PHN catchment through a capped funding stream, and will be delivered by Translating and Interpreting Services (TIS) National at no cost to the allied health service until 30 June 2017.

 The program includes access to immediate and pre-booked phone interpreting, and onsite interpreting.
 In return, allied health services must agree to complete cross-cultural / use of interpreter training, bulk-bill clients consulted under this program, and participate in a program evaluation survey.

-As this is a pilot program, it will only be available to a limited number of allied health disciplines.
-Eligible disciplines include diabetes educators, dietitians, physiotherapists, exercise physiologists, podiatrists, dentists and optometrists.
-Changes to the program will be determined in June 2016 subject to evaluation and budget approval.
+This program will only be available to a limited number of allied health disciplines.
+Eligible disciplines include diabetes educators, dietitians, physiotherapists, exercise physiologists, podiatrists, dentists, optometrists, speech pathologists, audiologists and occupational therapists.

 Healthy Start provides preventive health education for newly arrived refugees to increase their health literacy and help them navigate the Australian health system.